tatomyr/purity/README.md

 > Please take into account that not all possible variants could be parsed at the moment.
 > E. g. so far we only support autoclosing components.
-> Also, having `=` sign inside an attribute's value will probably break parsing.

-Also you can use `connect` method to pass all the data from the shared application state like so:
+Also, you can use the `connect` method to pass all the data from the shared application state like so:

 ```javascript
 import { connect } from '/store-provider.js'